Julius Wellhausen: Prolegomena zur Geschichte Israels and documentary hypothesis

 Wellhausen was famous for his critical investigations into Old Testament history and the composition of the Hexateuch.
 He is perhaps best known for his Prolegomena zur Geschichte Israels (1883, first published in 1878 as Geschichte Israels) in which he advanced a definitive formulation of the documentary hypothesis.
-It argues that the Torah (or Pentateuch) had its origins in a redaction of four originally-independent texts dating from several centuries after the time of Moses, their traditional author.
+It argues that the Torah had its origins in a redaction of four originally-independent texts dating from several centuries after the time of Moses, their traditional author.

 Wellhausen's hypothesis remained the dominant model for Pentateuchal studies until the last quarter of the 20th century, when it began to be advanced by other biblical scholars who saw more and more hands at work in the Torah and ascribed them to periods even later than Wellhausen had proposed.

 Regarding his sources, Wellhausen described Wilhelm de Wette as "the epoch-making opener of the historical criticism of the Pentateuch."
 In 1806, De Wette provided an early, coherent mapping of the Old Testament writings of the J, E, D, and P, authors.
-He was so far ahead of his time, however, that he was soon cast out of his university post.
-Young Julius Wellhausen largely continued the work of de Wette, and transformed those studies into historical monuments.
+Soon after, he was cast out of his university post.
+Young Julius Wellhausen thus largely continued the work of de Wette.